jspsych/jsPsych/docs/plugins/survey.md

 #### radiogroup

 This is a multiple choice question type.
 Participants can select a single option from the set of choices.
+You can optionally add special choices, such as "Other" with a text box that appears when selected.

 - [Radiogroup example](https://surveyjs.io/form-library/examples/single-select-radio-button-group/jquery)
 - [Radiogroup API documentation](https://surveyjs.io/form-library/documentation/api-reference/radio-button-question-model)